husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ## Forward kinematics task ##

-Task of forward kinematics in mobile robotics is to determine robot position and orientation based on wheel rotation measurement.
+The purpose of forward kinematics in mobile robotics is to determine robot position and orientation based on wheel rotation measurement.
 In this tutorial we will use four wheeled robot with separate drive for each wheel.
-Robot scheme is presented below:
+Robot schematic is presented below:

 <div><center><img src="https://raw.githubusercontent.com/husarion/static_docs/master/src/assets/img/ros/robot_scheme.png" width="50%" height="50%"/></center></div>

-We will use following symbols and their meaning:
+We will use the following symbols:

 -   <div>R<sub>C</sub> - robot geometric centre</div>
 -   <div>x<sub>C</sub> - robot geometric centre x position</div>